So You're Thinking About Hosting a Con...

 Beast Bingo

 Judy Loyd invented Beast Bingo, which is an enduring fan favorite activity during conventions.
-You will be expected to provide a number of small prizes (in the $1-$10 range) for winners.
+You will need to have a number of small prizes (in the $1-$10 range) for winners; it's easiest to ask everyone to bring a prize or two.
 Judy will provide the Beast Bingo cards and markers and will be the bingo caller, assisted by Karen Quattlebaum, but if you want them to do this, you need to ask Judy well ahead of the convention.
 Decide how many times Beast Bingo will be scheduled, and include it specifically in your schedule (at least twice is usually the minimum).
 This is a sure-fire fundraiser for the convention charity.

 Con Traditions

-Winterfest candles have, for many years, been donated by the Chesapeake Helpers Society of Beauty and the Beast, but you should request them as early as possible, to give them time to create the candles – asking at the current year’s convention for your next year’s convention is appropriate, or even earlier.
+Winterfest candles have, for many years, been donated by the Chesapeake Helpers Society of Beauty and the Beast, but you should request them as early as possible, to give them time to create the candles – asking at the current year’s convention for your next year’s convention is appropriate.

 Another tradition is a banquet centerpiece.
 You may want to ask one of our fandom artists for assistance in creating a centerpiece.
 You should offer to pay for materials.
 One way to recoup your investment is to auction the centerpieces at the con.
 Another is to request sponsors of centerpieces pre-con, which can raise both funds to repay the artist and possibly additional funds for the con charity.
 You might, alternatively, ask fans to create unique centerpieces (figure out in advance how many tables you will have in use at the banquet and ask for that many volunteers to create unique centerpieces to auction for the charity).